Click this messge to hide it.

 - The majority of summerhouses and garden rooms do not require approval under the building regulations.
 However, approval is required for any summerhouse with an internal floor area of more than 30 square metres.
 Please note that the building regulations apply to any building in excess of 30 square metres whether temporary or permanent including summerhouses.

-- Western Red Cedar is an attractive timber but it also has an unrivalled reputation for durability.
+- We offer many cedar summerhouses, featuring Western Red Cedar, an attractive timber which also has an unrivalled reputation for durability.
 It is ideal for use in the construction of summerhouses and garden rooms.
 The superior qualities of Western Red Cedar are summed up in this extract from the grading rules published by The Pacific Lumber Inspection Bureau:

 - "The largest and finest of the cedars produced anywhere in the world, the Western red cedar is famed for its extraordinary durability and resistance to decay.
 Western red cedar is a distinct species, possessing all the desirable qualities of the other cedars, and additional advantages besides.
 It can be finished to a smooth, silky finish; it is free from pitch, it takes and holds stains and paints excellently, and has superior glueing properties.
 Its colour is extremely attractive, varying from almost pure white of the narrow sapwood to the light straw shade of dark reddish-brown of the heartwood.
 The wood of Western red cedar has a vey low coefficient of expansion, so that it does not shrink, swell or warp excessively, even when subjected to changing degrees of temperature and moisture.
 It has prime insulating qualities and its pleasing aromatic odour is repellent to moths, insects and vermin.
 The wood is saturated to every fibre with a natural preservative oil which renders it virtually immune to decay and gives it extreme durability without artificial preservative treatment.
 It is not necessary to paint cedar to preserve its surface, as it does not deteriorate appreciably even under severe climatic changes."